TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.5-performance-dashboards/_index.md

 ![](4.8.5-fig-16.png)

 You get the usual raw detail metrics associated with the host.
-I’m showing CPU as an example below.
+I'm showing CPU as an example below.

 ![](4.8.5-fig-17.png)